agile-ts/documentation/docs/Interfaces.md

 #### `canUseCustomStyles`

-If the Logger is allowed to apply css styles to the Logs.
-For instance Agile Logs are by default purple.
+Determines if logs can have custom css styles.

 ![Log Custom Styles Example](../static/img/docs/logger_example.png)

+For example Agile Logs are by default purple.

 | Type               | Default   | Required |
 |--------------------|-----------|----------|